 After the header row, the next line shall begin the Public Key Identifiers and data, which shall be encoded according to the ASN.1 Distinguished Encoding Rules (DER) [30] and expressed in the Base64 format, which uses only ASCII characters.

-The Base64-formatted text shall begin with a sequence of two Object Identifier (OID) values, one that identifies an Elliptic Curve Public Key (OID = 1.2.840.10045.2.1), and one that identifies the P-384 elliptic curve used in the STLTP Security Data scheme (OID = 1.3.132.0.34).
+The Base64-formatted text shall begin with a sequence of two Object Identifier (OID) values, one that identifies an Elliptic Curve Public Key (OID = 1.2.840.10045.2.1), and one that identifies the P-384 elliptic curve used in the CTP Security Data scheme (OID = 1.3.132.0.34).
 The OIDs shall be coded using the ASN.1 DER [30].
 The DER-coded OIDs shall constitute 72 and 56 bits, respectively, inclusive of the Object Identifier and Length Tags of the encoded Object Identifiers and after padding to integer numbers of octets (bytes).
 The OIDs shall be followed by the Public Key stored in the file.
 The Public Key shall constitute 776 bits of data after padding to an integer number of octets.
 When correctly encoded into Base64, the data representing the OIDs and Public Key value will occupy 160 characters.

 Following the end of the Base64-formatted text, the next line shall contain a fixed footer value of "-----END PUBLIC KEY-----".
 Note that the fixed footer line begins with five dashes before the text and ends with five dashes immediately following the text.